 Our Capacity Building Program is funded through the support of individuals and other foundations, and where possible, through PDF’s general funds.
 While each element of the Capacity Building Program has special characteristics and unique issues, they share similar movement building goals of respect for human rights, peace and social justice.

-The Peace Development Fund is pleased to offer our recent grantees and fiscal sponsorship projects the opportunity to apply for technical assistance training.
+The Peace Development Fund is pleased to offer our recent grantees and fiscal sponsorship projects the opportunity to apply for this three-year training and coaching program.
 We have developed curriculum modules to help grantees improve their fund-raising capacity, board development and financial management.

 We provide grantees one module each calendar year and ongoing coaching.
 The training takes place on site at the grantees’ offices (or such place as the grantees may designate).
 PDF trainers work directly with the grantees, their board, staff and key volunteers.
 Grantees are asked to provide lodging for one or more trainers and a $100 underwriting contribution.
 All other costs are paid by PDF donors.